Instagram: how to sell your handmade creations effectively

 Telling a story

-In 2025, Instagram is a hybrid medium between image, sound and text.
-To sell your handcrafted creations, it's no longer enough to publish pretty photos: you have to tell a story, captivate, and subtly encourage interaction.
+Instagram is now a hybrid medium that combines images, sound, and text.
+To sell your handmade creations, it’s no longer enough to just post pretty photos: you need to tell a story, captivate your audience, and subtly encourage interaction.

-A creation needs to be seen 7 times by an Internet user to be bought, so don't be afraid of getting bored, and show the same creation several times but presented from different angles, and not just visually!
+A creation needs to be seen seven times by a user before it’s purchased, so don’t be afraid of repeating yourself—show the same creation multiple times but from different angles, and not just visually!

-Let's not forget what's essential: it's all about selling an emotion...
+Let’s not forget the bottom line: above all, it’s about selling an emotion....